renesas/ArduinoCore-rl78g22_fpb/README.md

 http://www.renesas.com/contact

 # Notes
-* This repository is a technical preview version.
 * This repository contains the source code and configuration files of the Arduino RL78/G22 Fast Prototyping Board platform.

 # More information